“I opened a book and in I strode.

 - Phonics will continue to be taught as an intervention to any children who have not achieved the expected outcomes in reading by the end of Key Stage One.

-- Teachers will continue to provide regular Shared Reading opportunities in English lessons.
+- Teachers will continue to provide regular Shared Reading opportunities in lessons across the curriculum.

-- Children will have a Reading Journal where they will log their progress in reading including a Cold and Hot assessment task.
+- Children will have a Reading Journal where they will log their progress in reading.
+They will be taught different reading skills linked to the content domains every session and have the chance to demonstrate their understanding.

 HOW DO WE PROMOTE A LOVE FOR READING?